FastRoutervs.LiteLLM

 Two different threat models

-When LiteLLM is the right call
+When LiteLLM is the better pick

-Air-gapped or sovereign deployment is a hard requirement
+Air-gapped or sovereign deployment is required

 - Defense, intelligence, regulated EU, on-prem-only enterprises

-- You need to run in your own VPC end-to-end
+- You need to run end-to-end in your own VPC

 You need code-level visibility or custom providers

-- You're okay shipping PRs upstream
+- Comfortable shipping PRs upstream

-You already have a strong DevOps function
+You already run a strong DevOps function

 - Postgres + Redis + Kubernetes is normal weekday work

-- You want every operational lever exposed
+- Want every operational lever exposed

 - 2,600+ models, 140+ providers